Is Tom Cruise Currently Married?

 As of now, Tom Cruise is not currently married.
 The actor has been married three times in the past, but all of his marriages have ended in divorce.
 His first marriage was to actress Mimi Rogers in 1987, followed his highly publicized marriage to actress Nicole Kidman in 1990.
 Cruise and Kidman were considered one of Hollywood’s power couples, but they divorced in 2001.
 Cruise’s third marriage was to actress Katie Holmes in 2006, but they also divorced in 2012.

 Despite his previous marriages not lasting, Cruise has been known for his high-profile relationships.
-He has been linked to several actresses and models over the years, but none of these relationships have resulted in marriage.
-Cruise is famously private about his personal life, and he has managed to keep his romantic relationships largely out of the public eye.
+After his divorce from Holmes, he was linked to several actresses, including Sofia Vergara and Laura Prepon.
+However, none of these relationships have resulted in marriage.

 FAQ: